-In December 2021, CSBS signed an operating lease for office space at 1300 I Street N.W., Washington, D.C., which commenced in March 2022 and expires in December 2036.
+Leases: In December 2021, CSBS signed an operating lease for office space at 1300 I Street N.W., Washington, D.C., which commenced in March 2022 and expires in December 2036.
 The lease contains an annual 2.5% escalation and requires CSBS to pay its proportionate share of operating expenses and real estate taxes.
 As incentives to lease the space, CSBS was provided a tenant allowance of \$5,976,407 to be applied to construction costs and a limited amount of furniture, fixtures and equipment and 24 months of rent abatement.
+In addition, CSBS leases various office equipment under agreements that span from four to five years.
+Operating lease costs are recognized on a straight-line basis over the lease term.